Open-Ventilator-Remote-Monitoring/ventilator-remote-monitoring/README.md

 # Open Source Ventilator Remote Monitor Project

 Our goal is to quickly develop a remote monitoring interface for low-cost rapidly-manufactured ventilators currently being developed to provide emergency relief in the Covid-19 Pandemic.
 We strive for a lightweight, interoperable, and reliable interface.
+Currently the interface provides ventilator remote monitoring only (no control).

 This software is currently only a concept - it is neither approved nor intended to be used in any medical setting.